Categories

 Special Instructions

-- Since works are judged without knowledge of the student’s gender, age, or hometown, please do not include any credits in your film.
+- Since works are judged without knowledge of the student’s gender, age, or hometown, do not include any credits in your film.

 Copyrighted Music

-- Your film must be in one of the following formats: .mp4, .mov, .wmv, .avi, .mpg, .mpeg.
+- Your film must be in one of the following formats: .mp4 or .mov.

 Work Type